pedroharunari/MultifilarEvents/README.md

 - **plots_paper.nb**: Mathematica notebook with useful functions for calculating relevant quantities in the framework of multifilar transitions, and the original code used to generate figures of the manuscript.

-- **something.ipynb**: Jupyter notebook used to simulate the simplified Brusselator model and obtain the nonequilbrium estimators/detectors.
+- **brusselator_simulation.ipynb**: Jupyter notebook used to simulate the simplified Brusselator model and obtain the nonequilbrium estimators/detectors.

 - **folder tikz**: TikZ code used to generate some figures.